apache/hudi/website/versioned_docs/version-0.11.0/metadata_indexing.md

 - Unlike other table services like compaction and clustering, where we have a separate configuration to run inline, there is no such inline config here.
   For example, if async indexing is disabled and metadata is enabled along with column stats index type, then both files and column stats index will be created synchronously with ingestion.

-Some of these limitations will be overcome in the upcoming releases.
+Some of these limitations will be removed in the upcoming releases.
 Please follow [HUDI-2488](https://issues.apache.org/jira/browse/HUDI-2488) for developments on this feature.